 The Graduate School of Biomedical Sciences and Professional Studies offers over 40 doctoral, master's and professional development programs.
 These academic programs emphasize real-world experience and help guide students to make career decisions that best fit their abilities and evolving needs.

-Students are mentored by and work with world-renowned faculty members from the Graduate School and other Drexel colleges including Engineering and Arts and Sciences.
+Students are mentored by and work with world-renowned faculty members from the Graduate School and other Drexel colleges including Engineering, Arts and Sciences, Dornsife School of Public Health, Close School of Entrepreneurship, Thomas R. Kline School of Law, Westphal College of Media Arts and Design and LeBow College of Business.
 This innovative, multidisciplinary approach provides students with a career-focused learning experience and extensive training in their chosen fields.

 Explore Unique Opportunities